data-niklas/xwidget/README.md

 fontsize = 22
 ```
 Will create a widget with the text "This is a test".
 After clicking on it, a notification with the message "Test" should be displayed.

+## FAQ
+- Program is stuck / won't start
+  - navigate to `/tmp/` and remove all files, which start with `xwidget` and end with some numbers
+  - please don't kill this program <3